Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Probably best avoided if the course is busy as well.

 Just about the simplest game you can play when you’re out on your own.
-Just play an extra ball (or maybe even 2).
-Take the best scoring ball on each hole.
+Just use an extra ball (or maybe even 2).
+Take the best-scoring ball on each hole.
 It’s exactly the same as better-ball pairs but you are both of the pair!

 Herman and Sherman

 In this game, you attempt to alternate between draws and fades.
-Play the first 2 holes with a draw and then the next 2 holes with a fade.
-It would be a great game to play to help you develop better shot-making abilities.
+Play the first 2 holes with a draw and then the next 2 with a fade.
+It should be a great game to help you develop better shot-making abilities.

 More usually played in groups of 3 or 4.
 There’s nothing stopping you from doing this as a single (assuming your club doesn’t object).
 Decide at the outset if you’re going to play 2 or 3 balls.
 At every stage, you hit 2 or 3 shots, pick the best of the bunch and then proceed to hit 2 or 3 shots from that position until eventually, you hole out.